How to Care for a Mixed Herb Planter

 Pinching and Pruning Your Herbs

 Of course, we can’t forget about pinching and pruning our herbs.
-Pinching and pruning are more than just maintaining aesthetic purposes and keeping your plants looking nice and clean.
+Pinching and pruning are more than just for maintaining aesthetics and keeping your plants looking nice and clean.
 Snipping your herbs at the right time will enable you to continually produce all the herbs you need and maximize your tiny herb garden.
 If you want to know more about pruning your herbs, read this detailed guide on pruning.

 More articles